piotrkrzyminski/collections/README.md

   </ol>

 <h3>ArrayList Iterator</h3>
-There are two ways to move on ArrayList elements.
+There are two ways to move across ArrayList elements.
 Using indexes or iterator object.
 That object has only two methods:
   <ol>
   <li><i>hasNext()</i> - returns true if array has next element after current element</li>
   <li><i>next()</i> - returns element reference after currently used</li>